jose1113/PrjAgenda/README.md

 # PrjAgenda

 A simple friend book site.
 To register friends, login and search for registered friends.
-I used HTML, CSS and PHP.
+I used HTML, CSS, JS and PHP.

 # License